 ♦Check out The Virtual Sandtray – a new media interpretation of a physical sandtray.
 It is a new and exciting way to bring sandtray therapy to places not convenient for physical sandtray therapy, such as hospitals, disaster areas, in home therapy and travel.
 There are new opportunities to treat patients, such as those unable to physically access a standard tray, those that are unable to work with sand due to tactile reasons and those that will not work with a traditional sandtray.
 Coming soon – the AutPlay package for the Virtual Sandtray!

 ♦Visit the Private School Review.
 Many parents of children with special needs contemplate a private school setting versus a public school setting.
 The Private School Review provides information on all private schools via geographical location.
 It is easy to navigate and will help you choose the best fit for your child.

 ♦Visit the Missouri Autism Report website.
 You can view this month’s current edition and past editions of the magazine.
 Created by Dayna Busch, each month’s edition is full of relevant and useful articles related to autism disorders.

 ♦What does the research say about play therapy and play based approaches for treating autism disorders?
 Check out the Play Therapy and Autism Spectrum Disorders Research list; an ever-growing list of research studies and resources related to the benefits of play therapy and play based treatment approaches for autism disorders and other neurodevelopmental disorders.

 ♦Looking for resources and advocacy regarding bullying prevention?
 Check out the Missouri School Violence Hotline.
 Children, adolescents, and parents can report bullying issues and gain several tips for how to handle and address bullying issues.

 ♦Looking for therapeutic resources.
-Check out these online stores for therapeutic toys, games, and products:
+Check out these online stores for therapeutic books, toys, games, and products: